bertbaron/pathfinding/README.md

 true.
 It is therefore reccommended to not keep a reference to the solver when it is not needed anymore so that it can be garbage collected.

+## Background

+Ever since I followed a course using 'Artificial Intelligence - A Modern Approach' (Stuart Russel and Peter Norvig) I have implemented search libraries based on their general search algorithm in different languages for fun.
+My previous version was written in Clojure and is available here: <https://github.com/bertbaron/paad>.
+This Go implementation is the second one I made available on Github.

+Over time I extended the basic library with some features like predefined constraints.
+The result is a generic API which is easy to implement and provides a choice of algorithms and tuning options.

 ## License